deep-security/aws-config/README.md

 1. On the "User Rights" tab, ensure that "Change own password and contact information only" is selected
 1. On the "Other Rights" tab, ensure that the default options remain with only "View-Only" and "Hide" assigned as permissions

+### User

+1. Create a new User with a unique, meaningful name (Administration > User Manager > Users > New...)
+1. Set a unique, complex password
+1. Fill in other details as desired
+1. Set the Role to the role you created in the previous section.

-With the new User and new Role in place, make sure you assign the Role to the user.
+Make sure you assign the Role to the user.
 This will ensure that your API access has the minimal permissions possible, which reduces the risk if the credentials are exposed.

 ## Rules